Pavel418890/asyncio-learning/selectors.md

 is found, then it will be appended to the ready list.

 C implementation

+**poll**
-* poll - check received from python timeout value is an integer or None.
+- check received from python timeout value is an integer or None.

 Integer:
 - Compare it with INT_MIN, INT_MAX(-2147483648 > timeout < 2147483647)
 - Initialize a finish monotonic point of time

 None:

 - Use a negative value for timeout meaning a block poll until events is happened.

 - Iterate over internal dict and build pollfd struct array
 - Set the special variable to running state for avoid concurrent poll() invocation
 - Release the GIL
 - Starting polling by the poll() sys call, with the given builded array, it's length and timeout in milliseconds.
 The poll result is a number of polled fds.
 - Acquire GIL back
 - Set the special variable to finished state
 - Build a new empty result list that will be stored a tuple of the fd and occurred event.
 - Iterate over updated pollfd struct array, where `revents` is filled by the kernel on process the poll() sys call and add fd/event to the result list, that will be returned after iteration is over.

-* devpoll
+**devpoll**
+- check received from python timeout value is an integer or None.

+Integer:

+- Compare it with INT_MIN, INT_MAX(-2147483648 > timeout < 2147483647)
+- Initialize a finish monotonic point of time

+None:

+- Use a negative value for timeout meaning a block poll until events is happened. raised)

+- sys call write() to /dev/poll driver(if written size returned by the write() sys call is different from size of buffer, then error will be
+- release GIL
+- starting polling with ioctl sys call by the given opened /dev/poll driver special bit mask flag DP_POLL and address on buffer with dp_fds structs( buffer pollfd struct, max fd number, timeout in milliseconds)

+- acquire GIL back
+- Build a new empty result list that will be stored a tuple of the fd and occurred event.
+- Iterate over updated pollfd struct array, where `revents` is filled by the kernel on process the poll() sys call and add fd/event to the result list, that will be returned after iteration is over.

 #### epoll
 epoll() has a different signature and handling of timeout parameter

+* timeout is None set it to -1, meaning block until polling events happened
+* timeout 0 or negative int, meaning using non-blocking polling
+* timeout float or int will be rounded to at least 1 millisecond(100.0) in case if too much precision is received.
+* define a number of expected events, should be greater than 0 or 1 will be passed through

+* declare an empty result list for `SelectorKey` objects
+* delegate a sys call to the C implementation
+* check received from python timeout value is an integer or float.

+Integer:
+- Compare it with INT_MIN, INT_MAX(-2147483648 > timeout < 2147483647)
+- Initialize a finish monotonic point of time

 The default selector uses the most efficient implementation on the current